clouddrove/helmchart/charts/helmchart/README.md

 ## Configuration

-The following table lists the configurable parameters of the Changeme chart and their default values.
+The following table lists the configurable parameters of the helmchart chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |